[MBlogo Animation] Mark Boyd's History [MBlogo Animation]

 Navy

-My next ship was the USS Kinkaid (DD-965), a Spruance class destroyer.
-The Kinkaid went right back to the Gulf and participated in the "Persian Gulf Escort Service" escorting oil tankers through the Straits of Hormuz.
+My next tour of duty was aboard the USS Kinkaid (DD 965), a Spruance class destroyer.
+The Kinkaid went right back to the Gulf and participated in the “Persian Gulf Escort Service” escorting oil tankers through the Straits of Hormuz.
 When our tour was finally over we started our trip back to San Diego.
 We stopped in Sri-Lanka and in Phuket, Thailand for some great liberty.
-On our way to Hong Kong, a tragic sea story was written and we never got there.
+On our way to Hong Kong, we collided with the M/V Kota Petani and a tragic sea story was written.
+We never saw Hong Kong.

-My last tour in the Navy was on shore-duty repairing all kinds of test equipment such as O-scopes, frequency counters, spectrum analysers, all sorts of meters, and so on.
+My last tour in the Navy was on shore duty at SIMA, San Diego repairing all kinds of test equipment such as O-scopes, frequency counters, spectrum analysers, all sorts of meters, and so on.
 This was a whole new work experience for me.
 It was the first job in my life that actually had a 5-day, 40-hour work week.
 I had never experienced so much free time!

-It didn't last long.
+It didn’t last long.
 While on the Kinkaid, I bought an Amiga A2500 computer.
-I made 2D & 3D animations and played with sounds and music on this miraculous machine.
+Multimedia wasn’t a word yet, but I made 2D & 3D animations and played with sounds and music on this miraculous machine.
 I used these to enhance my home videos...

 Post Navy